oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 Update the parameters inside `webcenter.env.list` as per your local setup.

 Please note: All parameters mentioned below are manadatory and must not be omitted or left blank.
-The parameter `component` is meant for future integration of associated products.
+The parameter `component` is meant for integration of associated products.

 ```
 #Database Configuration